 DevOps has been a revolution in the software industry.
 Companies who have embraced DevOps and implemented it correctly have seen tremendous improvements in the velocity at which they can deliver high-quality software.
-There’s no lack of DevOps tools and resources for the .NET ecosystem, but if you include Production Debugging as part of your .NET DevOps pipeline, then you must come to the following sad conclusion:
+There’s no lack of DevOps tools and resources for the .NET ecosystem, but if you include Live Debugging in production as part of your .NET DevOps pipeline, then you must come to the following sad conclusion:

 DevOps is broken.

 It works fine… until you deploy your applications to Production.
 Then it breaks down.

 Because a successful DevOps implementation requires fast feedback loops that enable a rapid cadence of continuously improving deployments.
 And in companies that do not implement DevOps correctly, these feedback loops break and the DevOps/Development chasm that was always there haunts developers who continue to chase elusive Production errors.